OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 Refer to the [`to_chart` implementation](openbb_sdk/extensions/charting/openbb_charting/core/to_chart.py) for further details.

-> Note that, this method will only work to some limited extend with data that is not standardized.
+> Note that, this method will only work to some limited extent with data that is not standardized.
 > Also, it is designed only to handle time series data.